Yuei-An Liou: Career

 In 2001, Liou established the Graduate Institute of Hydrological Sciences in Taiwan.
-From 2005–2006, he was the Advisor and Division Director, Science Research Division, National Space Organization (NSPO), in charge of the satellite missions scientific research and development, and planning, including the Formosat-3 space mission.
-He was awarded the "Contribution Award to FORMOSAT3 National Space Mission" on July 20, 2006 and later in 2006 became the first Chair Professor at Chung-Yun University.
+From 2005 to 2006, he was the Advisor and Division Director, Science Research Division, National Space Organization (NSPO), in charge of the satellite missions scientific research and development, and planning, including the Formosat-3 space mission.
+He was awarded the "Contribution Award to FORMOSAT3 National Space Mission" on July 20, 2006, and later in 2006 became the first Chair Professor at Chung-Yun University.
 He is the Distinguished Professor and Director at the Center for Space and Remote Sensing Research, National Central University.
 He has also established and chaired the Master of Science Program in Remote Sensing Science and Technology since 2008.

 Liou specializes in Satellite Remote Sensing and Atmospheric Science.
 He has published numerous papers, including three journal special issues, and one book.
 He has developed and applied technology to a variety areas, including analyzing satellite images to provide assistance to international disasters including fires in Australia, a cyclone in Myanmar, the Sichuan earthquake in May 2008, and the flood disaster caused by Typhoon Morakot in August, 2009.